-We focus primarily on the use of spoken Spanish and French, however the children use their reading, listening and written skills to reinforce their learning.
+We focus primarily on the use of spoken French, however the children use their reading, listening and written skills to reinforce their learning.
 This will prepare them well for their language experiences at secondary school and allow them to appreciate the diversity of language spoken not only throughout their community but throughout the world.

 Evelyn Glennie, the world famous percussionist, describes music as ‘our daily medicine which aids far better communication with others and ourselves’.
 As the children progress through Buckden CE School they have many opportunities to experience this for themselves through singing, composing, listening, performing and appraising.